What does it cost to sell on eBay? Many will point to the final value fee of 10% and say that’s it.

 Short version: Sales tax should have no impact on your price calculations when selling on eBay.

 Sales tax is added after the customer places the order and isn’t visible during shopping.
 And since it varies by customer, trying to take sales tax into account when setting your price is just going to make things unnecessarily complicated.
-What sales tax will cost you is a lot of time and money applying for permits and ensuring you're in compliance.
+What sales tax will cost you is time and money applying for permits and ensuring you're in compliance.

 The real cost of selling a given item on eBay is made up of the following:

 These costs are in addition to your overhead: customer service, government permit fees, paying freelancers to take photos or write descriptions for you, the opportunity cost involved in researching the item and dealing with suppliers, etc. Make sure your margins are healthy enough to cover these expenses as well.